moda-gov-tw/PETWorks-framework/docs/source/dpresence.rst

 The following code snippet assesses whether the data satisfies :math:`\delta`-presence [1]_。

-We use ``data/delta.csv`` as the original data, ``data/delta_anonymized.csv`` as the anonymized data, ``data/delta_hierarchy`` as the data hierarchy, and ``attributeTypes`` as the attribute type definitions to demonstrate how to evaluate this indicator through PETWorks-framework.
+We use ``data/delta/delta.csv`` as the original data, ``data/delta/delta_anonymized.csv`` as the anonymized data, and the data hierarchy, ``data/delta/delta_hierarchy``, and the attribute type definitions in ``data/adult/adult_anonymized.yaml`` to demonstrate how to evaluate this metric through PETWorks-framework.

-In the following code snippet, we use the API ``PETValidation(origin, anonymized, "d-presence", dataHierarchy, attributeTypes, dMin, dMax)`` with the data, the string “d-presence,” and the variables dMin and dMax as parameters to determine whether the data satisfies :math:`\delta`-presence.
+In the following code snippet, we use the API ``PETValidation(origin, anonymized, "d-presence", dMin, dMax)`` with the data, the string “d-presence,” and the variables dMin and dMax as parameters to determine whether the data satisfies :math:`\delta`-presence.

 Then, we use the API ``report(result, format)`` with the evaluation result and the string "json" as parameters to print the evaluation result in JSON format.